rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 # Tips for Interfacing HomeVision with Home Assistant
 <!-- $Revision: 1.9 $ -->
 <!-- $Date: 2021/12/23 01:21:51 $ -->
+{:.no_toc}

 [Back to Projects Index](/index)

 [Back to MQTT Index](/MQTT/MQTT_index)

+* Overview
+  * Basics of the HomeVisionXL MQTT plug-in
+    * How the MQTT plug-in Handles Internal Objects
+    * How the MQTT plug-in Handles External Devices
+  * MQTT Auto Discovery
+  * Tips
+    * Variable Options
+    * Running Macros
+    * Running Macros, Setting Flags and Variables and Executing Other Actions
+    * Running Scheduled and Periodic Events
+    * Running Other Objects
+    * Timers
+    * Refreshing HomeVision Objects
+    * Retain Option for Objects
+{:toc}

 <h1>Overview</h1>
 This help discusses ways to connect Home Assistant to your HomeVision controller running HomeVisionXL.